mathkimchi/singularity/DEVLOG.md

 I should stop making new crates and just make modules with cargo cfg features.

 Side note: Wowie, 10k lines of singularity?
 Noice!

+...

+I will add a `ratk`,
+which will be the `reactive applet toolkit`

+2025-06-16 1:17AM

+I finished writing the `register_applet` macro.
+I haven't tested it yet (that is the next step, to make a dylib client).
+The macro itself is very simple, and the bulk of the time I spent on developing today was avoiding code repetition by implementing packet to and fro `typed_data`, as well as figuring out lifetimes for `CBytes`.
+I also tried to clean up some code.

+I don't know why I am trying to write down excuses for why I worked unreasonably long on this commit.
+If I had to guess, it is probably because I am trying to cope with the fact that I tried to multitask watching Last Week Tonight while working on singularity for an hour or two (or three possibly, sue me) and realized that I should only code until I finish this commit, and then I can focus entirely on whatever else I want.
+Welp, now it is 1:25AM, and I am starting a lab tommorow (technically today, 2025-06-16).
+I want to wake up at 7AM, eat breakfast, and get to the lab early, like 8:30AM, even though for the last 3 weeks of summer, I've been sleeping after 2AM and waking up at 12-3PM.

+I wanted to finish a course of 16, 1 hour lectures before starting the lab, but I think I watched the important parts, so that won't worry me to the point of not sleeping (instead, that will simply be my inconsistent sleeping habit).
+Anyways, I guess am kind of stalling now because I need to shower, and I kind of don't want to, even though once I start showering I enjoy the warmness of it.

+It is weird that I hijacked this devlog entry with personal info.
+I already write relatively a lot about my personal life in my devlogs, but this is more than usual.
+I am not sorry for adding this entry to the singularity devlog, but I am feeling dejected
+(it's the feeling of to sighing and saying whatever then reluctantly following along with what is happening, but it's weird since I am the one who is making it happen), because I have a seperate journal specifically for personal thoughts, as well as a seperate diary for events in my personal life, and I am currently messing up the organization of those journals.

+But, once I get the documentation/devlog/journal/diary writing applet working, these organizational problems will be of the past.
+(HA, NOICE!
+I was able to make this entry somewhat relevant to singularity, thereby justifying its location!
+Truly, a genius maneuver.)

+... well, now this entry does belong here, so me talking about how it ruins my organization should be removed, but if that is removed, then the entry wouldn't be relevant to singularity, so I could add back the ramblings, which would make this entry relevant again.
+But then, I'd need to...

+Whatever, I'm "going to sleep" now.